mangledbottles/iPhone-BankBalance/README.md

 * Safe to use over unsecured public WiFi connections due to the use of SSL.
 * Ability to set an application PIN to protect your balances from prying eyes if your phone is stolen or being used by someone else.

-## Security
+## User Guide

-I wrote a simple [User guide](/dglancy/iPhone-BankBalance/raw/master/docs/userguide/Bank_Balance_User_Guide_Text.html) to give user's an idea of what the application does and what it looks like.
+I wrote a simple [user guide](/dglancy/iPhone-BankBalance/raw/master/docs/userguide/Bank_Balance_User_Guide_Text.html) to give user's an idea of what the application does and what it looks like.

+_Damien Glancy, Dublin, Ireland.
+Feb 2011_